Hanmer Springs Activities Attractions Travel Guide Weather

 In Pohatu Bay, you'll find a wonderful blend of thriving sheep farms, penguin colonies, and native woods.

-This farming family's conservation efforts have helped the penguins grow throughout the years, but they've also designed their agricultural operations to balance economy and ecological in order to conserve the biodiversity in their backyard.
+This farming family's conservation efforts have helped the penguins grow throughout the years, but they've also designed their agricultural operations to balance economy and ecology in order to conserve the biodiversity in their backyard.

 Cow Stream Hot Pools